dyhBUPT/StrongSORT/README.md

 - You can also try to apply AFLink and GSI to other trackers.
 - Tuning the hyperparameters carefully would bring better performance.

+## TODO

+- Evaluation on the public detections.

 ## Citation

 ```